gv-sh/specgen-app/README.md

 ## Deployment Options

-### Option 1: Quick NPM Deployment to Remote Server
+### Option 1: Quick NPX Deployment to Remote Server

 If you have SSH access to a server (like an EC2 instance), this is the fastest way to deploy: